Boule (crystal)

 A boule is a single-crystal ingot produced by synthetic means.

 A boule of silicon is the starting material for most of the integrated circuits used today.
 In the semiconductor industry synthetic boules can be made by a number of methods, such as the Bridgman technique and the Czochralski process, which result in a cylindrical rod of material.

 In the Czochralski process a seed crystal is required to create a larger crystal, or ingot.
 This seed crystal is dipped into the pure molten silicon and slowly extracted.
 The molten silicon grows on the seed crystal in a crystalline fashion.
 As the seed is extracted the silicon solidifies and eventually a large, cylindrical boule is produced.

 A semiconductor crystal boule is normally cut into circular wafers using an inside hole diamond saw or diamond wire saw, and each wafer is lapped and polished to provide substrates suitable for the fabrication of semiconductor devices on its surface.

 The process is also used to create sapphires, which are used for substrates in the production of blue and white LEDs, optical windows in special applications and as the protective covers for watches.

+A popular method used to create sapphire boules is the heat exchanger method, in which aluminium oxide is placed in a molybdenum crucible and heated until melting at 2200°C. It allows for very large crystals over 30 cm wide to be produced.
+The process takes place in a vacuum.
+A sapphire seed crystal sits at the bottom of the crucible and is kept from melting by heat exchange (cooling) with helium gas or liquid helium in which is shielded from the vacuum by a cold finger heat exchanger.
+The furnace is kept at a temperature just above melting, but the heat exchanger is at a temperature just below melting.
+Then the heat exchanger temperature is lowered to start crystalization, and then the aluminium oxide is cooled over a period of at least 72 hours to 17 days to crystalize it into sapphire.
+The crucibles are single-use, the process is similar to the Bridgman technique and the Stöber methods for crystal growth, and was used for iPhone screens.
+The crystal grows upward from the bottom of the crucible.